sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    - Three pods are healthy.

-6. Navigate to the web application from the browser again.
+6. Navigate to the Contoso Neuro Conference web application.
 The application should still work without errors as you navigate to Speakers and Sessions pages.

    - Navigate to the `/stats` page.
-You will see information about the environment including:
+You will see information about the hosting environment including:

      - **webTaskId:** The task identifier for the web service instance.